LennartH/advent-of-code/2024/day-06_guard-gallivant/README.md

 #### Part 2

-Now for the twist of part 2, I already said it's not about wrapping around the map edges, instead it's about introducing loops, by placing a new obstacle on the map.
-I didn't expect this and usually loops are things to avoid when doing pathfinding related stuff.
-This is what I meant with that each puzzle brings something novel to this problem class.
-The answer for part 2 is the total number of loops that can be introduced for the given map.
-For the small example a total of **6** loops can be created.
+Now for the twist of part 2, where the objective is to introduce loops by placing a (single) new obstacle on the map.
+I didn't expect this and usually when doing pathfinding stuff loops are something to avoid or to detect and prune.
+Here it's about provoking them instead.
+This is what I meant with each puzzle bringing something novel to this class of problems.
+The solution for part 2 is the total number of loops that can be created by placing a single new obstacle on the given map.
+For the example the count is **6**.
 A few of them are shown below, with `O` marking the obstacle creating the loop and `-`, `|` and `+` showing the path.
 ```
 ....#.....      ....#.....      ....#.....
 ....+---+#      ....+---+#      ....+---+#